edgedb/edgedb/docs/guides/cheatsheet/index.rst

   new types and modify existing ones on the fly.
 * :ref:`Schema Annotations <ref_cheatsheet_annotations>` -- Add human readable
   descriptions to items in your schema.
+* :ref:`Link Properties <ref_guide_linkprops>` -- Links can contain properties
+  used to store metadata about the link.

 CLI/Admin
 =========